Skip to Content

 Run All Tests:

-# Rust tests cargo test --all # Python tests cd ai-mining python -m pytest tests/ # JavaScript tests cd web-interface npm test # Integration tests ./scripts/run-integration-tests.sh
+# Rust tests cargo test --all # Python tests cd tools python -m pytest tests/ # JavaScript tests cd web-interface npm test # Integration tests ./scripts/run-integration-tests.sh

 Coverage Requirements: